DragonMinded/minidragon/README.md

  * INCPC - Add 1 to PC.
 Implemented as "ADDPCI 1".
  * DECPC - Subtract 1 from PC.
 Implemented as "SUBPCI 1".
  * STOREI - Stores immediate value to memory pointed at by PC register, clobbering A register.
 Stores full 8-bit value to memory.
 Implemented as a "LOADI" followed by a "STOREA".
- * NEG - Twos compliment negate A register.
-Implemented as an "INV" followed by an "ADDI 1".
  * INC - Increment A register.
 Implemented as an "ADDI 1".
  * DEC - Decrement A register.
 Implemented as an "ADDI -1".
  * RET - Return from subroutine (identical to POPIP).